cstritt/detettore/README.md

 Structure of output files
 -------------------------

 An advantage of detettore compared to other TE detection tools is the amount of information in its raw output.
 Detecting TE polymorphisms relies on a series of ad-hoc criteria because, in contrast to SNP calling, there is neither a mutational model nor any way to model errors.
 To avoid hard-coding decisions which might work well in one study system but not others, detettore returns a spectrum of TIP candidates from representing very messy signatures to neat ones.
-In our experience, looking at this spectrum (using IGV, for example) is crucial to settle upon reasonable filteria criteria.
+In our experience, looking at this spectrum (using IGV, for example) is crucial to determine reasonable filteria criteria.